serkanbal/animal_league_site/index.md

 # Animal League Privacy Policy

-The Vault (“us”, “we”, or “our”) operates the website and the The Vault mobile application (the “Service”).
+Animal League (“us”, “we”, or “our”) operates the website and the Animal League mobile application (the “Service”).

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.